movsim/traffic-simulation-de/README.md

 * Each road network element is composed of typically 50-100 small road segments.
 Each   road segment  (a small png file) represents typically 10m-20m of the road length with all the lanes.
 By transforming this image (translation, rotation,scaling) and drawing it multiple times, realistically looking roads can be drawn.

 * The vehicles are drawn first as b/w. images (again translated, rotated, and scaled accordingly) to which an (appropriately transformed) semi-transparent rectangle is added to display the color-coding of the speeds.

+## More detailled description for road.js

+### The most important data elements

+* road properties such as the `roadID`, the road length, number of lanes, lanewidth

+* Topology: `isRing` or not

+* If and how the road element is connected to neighboring network elements on its upstream and downstream boundaries

+* If and how the road element is connected along its length by one or more off-ramps.
+If so, at which position and whether to the left or right. _Notice_: on-ramp info is not needed since, at link transitions, the upstream link always plays the master role

+* Global or local influence factors on the driving behaviour such as overall iter-driver variation, minimum time interval between active and/or passive lane changes, and lane-changing bans. _Notice_:  Speed limits are controlled externally by the `TrafficObjects`

+* An array of vehicles.
+This also includes 'special' vehicles such as the ego-vehicles, vehicles that are clicked on, and obstacles.

+* An array of traffic lights.
+If set to red, a set of obstacles is created for every lane.

+* Function pointers `traj` containing functions of the geo-referenced _x(u)_ and _y(u)_ coordinates as a function of the arclength u. _Notice_: This is used purely for graphical reasons.

+### The most important `road` functions/methods

+* The constructor setting the above attributes and populating the road with a given density and vehicle composition.
+For a detailled micro initialisation, there is the method `initializeMicro`.
+For only initializing/resetting the traffic without re-constructing the road or affecting the obstacles, there is the method `initRegularVehicles`

+* `updateTruckFrac(frac)` Change _in situ_ the percentage of trucks by swapping cars for trucks and vice versa

+* `updateDensity(density)` Change _in situ_ the density by dropping vehicles 'out of thin air' into the largest gaps or randomly removing regular vehicles
+(the composition is controlled by the global variable `fracTruck` set by the user

+* Add/subtract one lane

+* Various searching methods:

+  - `getNearestUof(otherRoad, u)`: get the longitudinal coordinate of `otherRoad` that is nearest to the coordinate u on the calling road

+  - `findNearestVehTo(x,y)` find on this road the nearest vehicle to a physical (georeferenced) position (x,y)

+  - `findNearestDistanceTo(x,y)` Map matching of a geolocated point (x,y) to the calling road.
+Returned is distance (|v|), u coordinate and v [lanes]

+  - methods for finding the next leader/follower index or vehicle object for a given longitudinal coordinate u on a given or arbitrary lane _Notice_: The vehicles are always ordered according to decreasing u, regardless of the lane

+* Methods influencing the local driving behaviour such as `setCFModelsInRange` (speed limits), `setLCModelsInRange` (overtaking bans or anticipation for entering an off-ramp), or `setLCMandatory` (before lane closings and on onramps)

+### Central simulation `road` update methods called at each time step `dt`

+Each of the following methods acts on all vehicles and is called for all links of the `network` before going to the next.
+As a result, the order of the vehicles or links does not play a role in the update (_parallel update_)

+* `updateEnvironment()` Sorts the vehicles in decreasing longitudinal (`u`) order and updates, for each regular vehicle on the road, the local environment: indices of the leader and follower on the own lane and for the lead and lag vehicles on the both adjacent lanes.
+This is called whenever the vehicles may get disordered (update of the positions, effect of inflow/outflow at the road boundaries, ramp traffic, user dropped or lifted obstacles)

+* `calcAccelerations()` calculates longitudinal accelerations for all vehicles and stores them in the `vehicle.acc` data element

+* `updateSpeedPositions()` Updates speeds by the Euler method and positions by the ballistic method (see section _Numerical Integration_).

+* `changeLanes()` tests and executes lane changes first to the right, then to the left.
+Because of the waiting times after each active or passive lane change (state variables `vehicle.dt_afterLC`, `vehicle.dt_lastPassiveLC` and `road.waitTime`),  changes to the right are priorized and side effects are avoided

+* `mergeDiverge(otherRoad,...)` change to another network link from the calling element to `otherRoad` if this other element has a parallel section with the calling road (onramp or offramp).
+Parameters include the `offset` of the arc-length (u) coordinate new-old road, the region `uBegin` and `uEnd` of the ramp, whether it is a merge, whether it is to the right.
+Diverging takes place only if the corresponding vehicle route have the new road as next element or (if `ignoreRoute` is true) for the vehicles on the adjacent lane

+* `connect(..)` and `determineConflicts`: These methods will be considered in their own section _Intersections and connecting road network elements_

+* `updateBCdown()` If the downstream end is not connected to another link and the road is not a ring road, vehicles just vanish if driving over the boundary

+* `updateBCup(Qin,dt,route)` Insert a new vehicle at u=0 whenever the inflow buffer vehile count exceeds 1.

+  - The buffer is incremented by `Qin*dt` with some noise and decremented by 1 if a new vehicle enters or the maximum buffer size (at the present 2) is exceeded.

+  - The type is determined based on the present global `fractruck` variable and the inter-driver variation is set when constructing the vehicle.

+  - The vehicle is set at the lane with the largest gap unless it is a truck.
+Then it is set preferably to the right

+* `updateModelsOfAllVehicles` Each vehicle gets a new deep-copied set of acceleration/lane changing models depending on user interaction, arriving at a speed-limit zone, approaching an offramp to be used (the, the lane-changing model gets a strong bias towards the exit), and others.
+In all cases, the `driverfactor` characterizing the driving style unique for a given driver-vehicle unit  persists all these changes.

+* `updateSpeedlimits(trafficObjects)` If the user dragged a speed limit to a new position, lifted one, or changed its value. _Notice_: Since dragging is cumbersome on touch devices, the scenarios `roadworks` where limits are crucial has also a slider for the speedlimit which is changed globally at `updateModelsOfAllVehicles`

+* Some callbacks for user-dragged objects such as `dropObject`, `addTrafficLight`, `changeTrafficLight`, `removeTrafficLight`, and `removeObstacle`

+### The order of the updates

+Generally, each of the following actions  (if applicable) is executed for all roads and on all vehicles before going to the next action.
+So, a parallel update is ensured which is the only update type making sense in general networks without a natural order:

+* respond to user interactions dragging objects and changing speed limits
+* respond to user interactions by the sliders (and to vehicles entering new zones)
+  - update the truck fraction
+  - update the models
+  - update the density (only for the ringroad scenario)

+* calculate accelerations
+* change lanes
+* performing merging and diverging (special case of lane changing)
+* update speeds and longitudinal positions
+* update detector counts
+* applying the upstream and downstream boundary conditions (if connected to a source/to nothing)
+* performing the road connections to other links

+## Intersections and connecting road network elements

 ## References